unixorn/awesome-zsh-plugins/README.md

 ### zgenom

 - [zsh-quickstart-kit](https://github.com/unixorn/zsh-quickstart-kit) - A simple quickstart for using ZSH with [zgenom](https://github.com/jandamm/zgenom).
-This automatically configures ZSH to use [zgenom](https://github.com/jandamm/zgenom) to load a curated collection of plugins and periodically automatically update itself, the plugins, and the quickstart kit itself.
+This automatically configures ZSH to use [zgenom](https://github.com/jandamm/zgenom) to load a curated (but easily customizable) collection of plugins and periodically automatically update itself, the plugins, and the quickstart kit itself.

 ### zinit